 Unless you are moving into a brand new home, don’t feel the need to nitpick.
 Keep an eye out for major issues with the home that can prove to be costly down the line or things that will keep you and your family from moving in.
 Also, don’t make repair requests that should have been pointed out when you made an offer.
-Things that were visible to you during the showing, such as cracked driveways and sidewalks, paint, or uneven flooring should not be brought up after an inspection.
-You will more than likely get a rejection from this type of repair request.
+Things that were visible to you during the showing, such as cracked driveways and sidewalks, paint, or uneven flooring, should not be brought up after an inspection.
+You will likely get rejected for this type of repair request.

 Consider asking for a home warranty for peace of mind during your first year in the buying process.
 This will cover any issues that may arise in your home that you were aware of during closing or that the seller didn’t deem necessary to repair.
-If you notice major issues in the home that would require a large repair, or you notice problems with the foundation of the home, you may want to reconsider purchasing the home altogether.
+If you notice major issues in the home that would require a large repair or problems with the home's foundation, you may want to reconsider purchasing the home altogether.